-Pedro Morales has the distinction of holding the WWWF (WWE) World Championship, the World Tag Team Championship, and the Intercontinental title, making him the first-ever triple crown champion in WWE history.
+Pedro Morales has the distinction of holding the WWWF World Championship, the World Tag Team Championship, and the Intercontinental title, making him the first-ever triple crown champion in WWE history.
 But this groundbreaking star is rarely acknowledged by WWE, despite his place in company history.

-For 1,027 days, Morales held onto the title against all challengers, including the legendary Bruno Sammartino in a widely panned babyface vs. babyface match at the Showdown at Shea in 1972 that ended in a curfew draw after going for more than 75 minutes.
+For 1,027 days, Pedro Morales held onto the title against all challengers, including the legendary Bruno Sammartino in a widely panned babyface vs. babyface match at the Showdown at Shea in 1972 that ended in a curfew draw after going for more than 75 minutes.
 Pedro Morales finally lost the title to Stan Stasiak on December 1, 1973.

 An oddity: Morales claims that he had his WWWF title belt stolen from his car at some point — similar to how Bruno Sammartino had the original title belt stolen from his car while he was eating dinner — but Morales’ title belt showed up sometime later in a New York area pawnshop.
 The widely speculated rumor (and it is only a rumor) is that Morales actually pawned the title in order to pay off gambling debts.

 Regardless: After dropping the championship, Pedro Morales spent some time working territories in the NWA, notably in San Francisco and Florida, as well as working for Verne Gagne’s AWA promotion.
 But he returned to New York in 1980, partnering with then-champion Bob Backlund and winning the WWWF tag team titles from the Wild Samoans, Afa and Sika.

-But the victory was short-lived as Backlund and Morales relinquished the titles the next day, due to Backlund’s commitments as a singles champion.
+But the victory was short-lived as Backlund and Morales relinquished the titles the next day due to Backlund’s commitments as a singles champion.

 That’s two titles down, and the tag team with Backlund was a way to keep Morales near the main event without interrupting Backlund’s championship reign.
 (It should be noted: Pedro Morales was still wildly popular with the Hispanic and Latino population in the Northeast, and using him on cards with Backlund at the top was a way to bolster ticket sales.)